ucsdcses/tridev/index.md

 <a id="recruitment"></a>
 ## Recruitment:
 This year the recruitment process will be rolling application and it will happen in multiple steps.
-First, applicants will apply through [LaunchIt](https://www.launchitnow.org/posts/dUKhw0nlhx51Y4Qj5l9k) to the TriDev program.
-Please follow the instruction listed in the post created by CSES on LaunchIt.
-We will screen applicants, and send links to google forms to applicants that we want to move forward with.
-After reviewing responses to our google form surveys, we'll contact applicants for possible interviews/team matching. *Details will be released at the Fall CSES GBM.*
+First finish the google forms with three short responses to our essay questions.
+Make sure you finish all three them since they are crucial for reviewing an applicant.
+If you do not finish all three of the questions you will NOT be considered.
+After reviewing responses to our google form surveys, we'll contact applicants for possible interviews/team matching.

 <a id="timeline"></a>
 ## Timeline (10 Week Program)